mono-koto/build-with-pyusd/docs/smart-contract/05-accept-pyusd.md

 ## Mock token for testing

-We'll also create a mock PYUSD for local tests.
+When writing unit tests, we don't have a deployed version of PYUSD in our test runner's simulated blockchain.
+We'll create a mock PYUSD for local tests.
 Create a `test/MockPYUSD.sol` file that inherits from solmate's ERC20:

 ```solidity
 // SPDX-License-Identifier: MIT